Siddaram-Hebbal/UsedCarPricePredictionSystem-Files/Operationalize/Django Application/README.md

 * Supported by a large and active community

 ## Why Heroku and not AWS?

+Heroku is the quickest way for a company to become an apps company.
+Heroku is a service that enables companies to spend their time developing and deploying apps that immediately start producing value.
+Source [Heroku](https://www.heroku.com/what)

 * Easy setup - as a PaaS you don't need to know how to install and configure Apache, nginx, unicorn, passenger, MySQL, Postgres etc